University of Georgia: The fight song and "Alma Mater"

 "Glory, Glory" is the rally song for the Georgia Bulldogs.
 "Glory, Glory" is sung to the tune of "The Battle Hymn of the Republic".
 It was sung at games as early as the 1890s, but arranged in its present form by musician-composer Hugh Hodgson in 1915.
 There have been many Bulldog songs through the years and at least two collections dating back to 1909 have been published, but "Glory, Glory" has been the most accepted among students and alumni.
 The only known original reference to the piece is in a history of the Redcoat Band written in 1962, which briefly mentions the march as "Georgia's first original school song" and notes that "all copies of the work have been lost."
 The document is kept in the university's Hargrett Library for rare and historic documents.

-Although "Glory, Glory" is generally thought to be the school's fight song, the official fight song is "Hail to Georgia".
-The fight song is played by the Georgia Redcoat Marching Band after touchdowns, field goals, and extra points scored by the football team.
-The Georgia Redcoat Marching Band is a 375-member marching band.
-First directed in 1905 by R.E.
-Haughey, the band has only had seven directors.
+Although "Glory, Glory" is generally thought to be the school's fight song, the official fight song is "Hail to Georgia."
+Both are performed at football games by the Georgia Redcoat Marching Band, which plays the fight song after field goals and extra points, and "Glory, Glory" after touchdowns, interceptions, and victories.
+First stablished in 1905 as a military band, the Redcoat Band now has over 430 members and represents the university in sporting and community events.

 The "Alma Mater", the official school song of the University of Georgia, is set to the tune of "Annie Lisle", a popular 1857 ballad by H. S. Thompson.
 The lyrics to "Alma Mater", penned by J.B.
-Wright, Jr., and Gail Carter Dendy, are unique to UGA.
+Wright Jr., and Gail Carter Dendy, are unique to UGA.
 The song is sung at commencement and various official events of the University of Georgia.